-Risk Description Likelihood Mitigation Sustainability strategy If the council does not meet the targets set out in its sustainability strategy, then it will not be able to achieve its target of net-zero by 2035 3/5 = Possible Established programme of work in place to support delivery of the strategy.
-Dedicated climate officer resource in place.
-Links to other key strategies.
-Critical breach of ICT security If the council does not ensure that its ICT security and associated plans and policies are up to date and robust then it places itself at increased risk of breaches including but not limited to ransomware and data exfiltration (which are becoming more common, with the public sector as with all other government systems and private companies).
-3/5 = Possible Through a suite of protection measures such as web filtering and antivirus software, there is a good level of protection from viruses.
+Risk Description Likelihood Mitigation Failure to deliver the council's corporate plan and corporate objectives · · 3/5 = Possible A clear corporate plan.
+Delivery plan monitored quarterly.
+Off target actions reported to CMT for intervention action.
+Critical breach of ICT security 3/5 = Possible Through a suite of protection measures such as web filtering and antivirus software, there is a good level of protection from viruses.
 Disaster recovery is also well maintained.
 Centrally managed antivirus software with daily updates to protect against virus and malware together with proactive reporting.
 On access scanning of all files processed giving real-time protection.
 Daily full scans of all files held at rest on drives.
 Advisory updates from Government Cyber Security forum giving detailed information on any risks seen across the Government estate (central and local).
 Corporate firewall provides additional protection on all traffic entering or leaving Breckland Council network giving different AV engine scanning.
 External scanning of all emails entering the council network which uses 4 different AV engines to provide additional granular AV scanning.
 Digital off site backups we still utilise tapes which are taken off site and stored.
 These tapes are rotated on a weekly and monthly basis so there is a history of backups that can be used in the event of data recovery being required if the digital copies are corrupt.
+GDPR education and training continues.

 The Council's Risk Management Framework can be found on the website.
-The Corporate Improvement and Performance Team regularly reviews updates on strategic and operational risks and takes any remedial actions as necessary (for example, escalation to the Corporate Management Team or Governance & Audit Committee), during 2022-23.
-Quarterly updates on the strategic risk register is provided to both the Corporate Management Team and the Governance & Audit Committee.
+The Corporate Improvement and Performance Team regularly reviews updates on strategic and operational risks and takes any remedial actions as necessary (for example, escalation to the Corporate Management Team or Governance & Audit Committee), during 2023-24.
+Quarterly updates on the strategic risk register are provided to both the Corporate Management Team and the Governance & Audit Committee.
 The Governance & Audit Committee is responsible for monitoring the arrangements in place for identification, monitoring and management of strategic risk.
 The Council is always looking for new opportunities, such as sharing services with other Councils, service improvements and cost reductions through digital, etc. All opportunities will be examined on their own merits and business cases completed if the opportunity proves worthy.